Sustainability drives every decision we make

 Sustainability Development Group

-The SDG is responsible for all aspects of our sustainability strategy, from recommendations for the strategy and its development, through to delivering, embedding, and communicating it.
-Our Group Chief Risk Officer chairs the SDG with support from our Group Head of Sustainability.
+The SDG is responsible for all aspects of our Sustainability strategy, from recommendations for the strategy and its development, through to delivering, embedding, and communicating it.
+Our Group Head of Sustainability chairs the SDG.
 The SDG reports to the Group Executive Committee.

-The GSC is an exceptional instrument of governance in our sector: only 13% of FTSE 100 non-banking financial service companies have a comparable Board-level committee.
-Chaired by a Non-Executive Director, it gives strategic advice, leadership, and challenge to the Board about Lowell’s sustainability agenda, and sets our appetite and ambition thresholds at a Board level.
+The GSC is a stand-out instrument of governance in our sector.
+Chaired by a Non-Executive Director, it gives strategic advice, leadership, and challenge to the Board about Lowell’s sustainability agenda and combines external oversight with internal expertise.
+The committee reviews our external reporting, future strategy, and plans each year while considering how new regulations could affect us.

 Our approach to risk